PostgreSQL /etc/logrotate.d/postgresql-common

 Files in /etc/ contain system-wide configuration settings that affect all users.

-When should I use this postgresql-common file?
+When should I use this postgresql-common?

-How do I restore PostgreSQL to default settings?
+How do I restore PostgreSQL defaults?

-Can I use this configuration file for PostgreSQL troubleshooting?
+Can I use this for PostgreSQL troubleshooting?